AmadeusITGroup/python-ptypes/doc/storage.rst

       >>> p.root.age.inc()
       >>> p.root.weight.add(31.45)
       >>> p.root.age.contents, p.root.weight.contents
-      (28L, 104.5915926)
+      (28, 104.5915926)

-The UInt and Float persistent types are assigned by value because it takes less memory to store them directly than to create UInt or Float objects and store offsets to those.
+The Int and Float persistent types are assigned by value because it takes less memory to store them directly than to create Int or Float objects and store offsets to those.
 The downside of this decision is that one cannot instanciate these objects diretly:

-      >>> i = p.schema.UInt(3)                                      #doctest: +ELLIPSIS +REPORT_NDIFF
+      >>> i = p.schema.Int(3)                                      #doctest: +ELLIPSIS +REPORT_NDIFF
       Traceback (most recent call last):
         ...
-      TypeError: <persistent class 'UInt'> exhibits store-by-value semantics and therefore can only be instantiated inside a container (e.g. in Structure)
+      TypeError: <persistent class 'Int'> exhibits store-by-value semantics and therefore can only be instantiated inside a container (e.g. in Structure)

 Types assigned by value can only be created as part of an other object containing them.
 When the container is created, the space allocated for it includes the space for the